TAJ MAHAL: A GUIDE

 Artistically capturing Emperor Akbar’s obsession with red sandstone, Agra Fort stands tall as one of the most robust UNESCO World Heritage Sites.
 There are harmonic vibrations in every nook and cranny here singing the songs of the glory of Mughal Era.
 Nestled between its boundaries are palaces, temple, and mosques that are out on display for its visitors.

 Do you have a knack for architecture?
 Then, you are going to get starstruck with the number of artistic pleasures you will come across here.
 Want some perfect pictures for the gram?
 Then, each direction will narrate a different story for your shots.
-Just wish over the travel stars and dive deeper into its history with your tour guide.
+So, just wish over the travel stars and dive deeper into its history with your tour guide.
 Enjoy!

 Note: Whenever in Agra Fort, do visit the following: